21 Nov No-Knead Bread

 The two things that you need — and may not have on board — to make No-Knead Bread are:

 - A heavy pan with lid that can withstand a 450° F. oven.
-A cast iron Dutch oven is what most recipes call for, but there are other possibilities.
+A cast iron Dutch oven is what most recipes call for, but there are other possibilities — Magma and Galleyware nesting pans work really well and are designed to be put in the oven as well as used on the stove top.
 And if your pan doesn’t have a lid (or if the lid can’t withstand that much heat), a piece of aluminum foil works fine.
 Use a casserole, a Pyrex bowl, a stainless pan or regular bread pan.
 The one thing to avoid is any “Teflon” (Silverstone or similar) nonstick pans, as they can give off potentially carcinogenic fumes at such high temperatures.

 - And an oven that will get up to 450° F. without a hot spot right over the burner.
 A baking stone really helps with this as it can easily add 25° F. to the temperature your oven can otherwise achieve, and it will eliminate any hot spots.